MGough/flask-microservice-sqlalchemy-marshmallow/README.md

 `flask run` with the appropriate arguments could also be used, but the `development_wsgi` file makes it simple to start the debugger in PyCharm community edition, which I why I've included it.

+## Running tests
+Assuming your development environment is set up, it's as simple as running `tox`.
+To run the integration tests you'll need docker installed & running, as well as a working internet connection (to pull docker images).